-However - and quite unfortunately, the chances are better than not that, instead of trying to define a common (reasonable and consensual) position on the most difficult issues, the delegates in the Sixth Committee will, as usual, give so cacophonic speeches that the message will be inaudible.
-Therefore whether the General Assembly takes note of the Guide to Practice199 or not, it will live its own life; practice only will be judge of its adaptation to the needs of the international community of States (and international organisations) or whether it is desirable to adapt some of the rules it recommends to follow, to let some aside or to adopt or progressively develop others.
+However - and quite unfortunately - the chances are better than not that, instead of trying to define a common (reasonable and consensual) position on the most difficult issues, the delegates in the Sixth Committee will, as usual, give such cacophonic speeches that the message will be inaudible.
+Therefore whether the General Assembly takes note of the Guide to Practice or not, it will live its own life; practice alone will be the judge of its adaptation to the needs of the international community of states (and international organizations) or whether it is desirable to adapt some of the rules it recommends following, to leave some aside or to adopt or progressively develop others.
 The non-binding nature of the Guide fits in this process of continuous adaptation.